What do NFL football star Junior Seau, pro wrestler Chris Benoit and celebrity chef Anthony Bourdain have in common?

 Know the Signs

-A serious physical or mental illness, or a bout of depression, are three of the more obvious signs that suicide is lurking.
+A serious physical or A Guy’s Guide to Mental Health, or a bout of depression, are three of the more obvious signs that suicide is lurking.
 But it can be more subtle than that.
 If you notice a friend, family member or co-worker acting in any of these ways, they may be reaching out for help:

 - They are abusing drugs or alcohol.